sbrl/nimrod-data-downloader/README.md

  - `timestamp`: An ISO timestamp representing the time data was recorded
  - `timestamps`: The raw data actually has 2 timestamps, not 1 - but 1 of them is sometimes invalid.
 This array of strings contains both formatted as ISO timestamps.
  - `size_full`: This is the width / height of the _full_ area represented by the binary file from which this this slice was extracted.
- - `size_extract`: The width / height of the area that was extracted.
+ - `size`: The width / height of the area that was extracted.
 Should match the `data` array-of-array's dimensions **after a 90° transpose anti-clockwise** (see the caveats below).
  - `bounds_full`: The bounding points of the entire content of the binary file from which this slice was extracted, on the OS national grid (northing / easting).
      - `top_left`: The top-left / north-west point
      - `top_right`: The top-right / north-east point